pygospa/dotfiles/README.md

 	cd ~/dot

 Before running the install script, check whats included in the root directory of the repository.
-Any files that you might want to keep, can be commented out.
+Any files that you might want to keep, can be excluded (see below).

-Only the `README.md`, `install.sh` and the `ousted` subdirectory are ignored by default.
+Only the `README.md`, `install.sh`, `LICENSE`, `ousted` and `uninstall.sh` are
+ignored by default (plus additional software on macOS that is not needed).
 If you just want single configs, link them by hand.
 If you want to use most of my files, just open your favorite editor and edit the `install.sh` script to exclude anything you don't want.